otto-kokstein/ifc-buildingelementproxy-data-extractor/README.md

 A tool for extracting BuildingElementProxy data from an IFC file into an XLSX file.

-This tool uses a webpage interface.
+This tool uses a webpage interface because it was meant to be used as an online tool with the server hosted on [pythonanywhere](pythonanywhere.com/).

 ## Requirements